 First of all we focus on Tapestries Interior Design from the Architecture and Interior Design perspective.
 Not an Historical or craft professional, however we respect both similarly.

 A hidden gem for Interior Design.
 An optional use for a wall to display Art.
-It is not fashionable, which is good (Style isn’t either YSL), hence you can still buy antique tapestries for a relatively good price.
+It is not fashionable, which is good (Fashion isn’t either YSL), hence you can still buy antique tapestries for a relatively good price.
 Hence there are still a few bargains out there as well, furthermore we wish you luck finding one.

 I am a modernist, very contemporary, as much as I can be.
 Furthermore I am even a minimalist, in both my Architecture and my Interiors.
 Most noteworthy I do like antiques.
 I do for many reasons, but certainly so for visual attributes.